ELS-RD/kernl/docs/contribution-guide/how-to-contribute.md

 You want to contribute by opening a Pull Request, we appreciate it.
 We'll do our best to work with you and get the PR reviewed.

-> If you're working on your first Pull Request, you can learn how from this free video series from Kent C. Dodds: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)
+> If you're working on your first Pull Request, you can learn how from this free video series from Kent C. Dodds "[How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)" and "[About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)".

 ### Recommendations